vatesfr/xen-orchestra/docs/restapi.md

 The server will respond to an invalid token with a `401 Unauthorized` status.

-The server can request the client to update its token with a `Set-Cookie` header:
+The server can request that the client updates its token with a `Set-Cookie` header:

 ```http
 HTTP/1.1 200 OK